Domestic Violence Charges in New York

 Orders of Protection and Immediate Consequences

 In most domestic violence cases, the court will issue a temporary order of protection at arraignment.
-This can:

 Back to top